List of God of War characters: Merchandise

 Two series of action figures based on God of War II have been produced by the National Entertainment Collectibles Association (NECA).
 The first set included two versions of Kratos; one wielding the Blades of Athena and the second wearing the Golden Fleece and holding a gorgon's head.
-The second set included a twelve-inch figure that plays six game quotes.
+The second set included a twelve-inch figure that played six game quotes.
 A second two-figure set was also released, with Kratos wearing the God of War armor.
 DC Unlimited produced a line of action figures based on God of War III, which included the characters Kratos, Zeus, Hades and Hercules.
-Between February 1, 2010 and March 31, 2010, 7-Eleven sold a limited edition Slurpee drink called "Kratos Fury", available in four exclusive God of War III cups, which featured codes that could be used to access God of War III and Slurpee-themed downloadable content on the Slurpee website.
-Kratos' visage has appeared on the PlayStation Portable Chains of Olympus exclusive bundle pack, and on the PlayStation 3 God of War III sweepstakes prize video game consoles like PS4 and Xbox.
-Other products include artwork, clothing, and sweepstakes.
+Between February 1, 2010, and March 31, 2010, 7-Eleven sold a limited edition Slurpee drink called "Kratos Fury", available in four exclusive God of War III cups, which featured codes that could be used to access God of War III and Slurpee-themed downloadable content on the Slurpee website.
+Kratos' visage also appeared on the PlayStation Portable Chains of Olympus exclusive bundle pack, and on the PlayStation 3 God of War III sweepstakes prize video game consoles.
+Other products have included artwork, clothing, and sweepstakes.
+Action figures from the Norse era games were also produced.